haskell-lang/haskell-lang/static/markdown/announcements.md

 programming community.

-The launch of this website is paired with the launch of a number of additional community resources, including:
+The launch of this website is paired with the launch of a number of additional community resources to aid its growth:

 * A [new Github organization](https://github.com/haskell-lang) (including [the code for the website itself](https://github.com/haskell-lang/haskell-lang))
 * A [new subreddit](https://www.reddit.com/r/haskell_lang)
 * A new `#haskell-lang` IRC channel on Freenode
 * A [new Twitter account](https://twitter.com/haskell_lang)

-These community resources are open to all, and in particular to those interested in making Haskell as welcoming a language, community, and ecosystem as can be managed.
+These community resources are open to all to discuss the contents of the website, and more broadly how to make Haskell as welcoming a language, community, and ecosystem as can be managed.
 We encourage all Haskellers to join, and to take part in lively discussions of how to improve the state of the art within Haskell.